ShivBhosale/VIT-Discussion-Forum/README.md

 ### Prerequisites

-What things you need to use the search engine and how to install them
+What things you need to use the forum and how to install them

 1) Xampp